-Colour blindness is a usually a genetic (hereditary) condition (you are born with it).
-Red/green and blue colour blindness is usually passed down from your parents.
-The gene which is responsible for the condition is carried on the X chromosome and this is the reason why many more men are affected than women.
-The inheritance process is explained in more detail in the section Inherited Colour Vision Deficiency.
+Colour blindness is usually a genetic (hereditary) condition (you are born with it).
+Red/green and blue/yellow colour blindness types are usually passed down from your parents.
+The gene which is responsible for red/green colour blindness is carried on the X chromosome and this is the reason why many more men are affected than women.
+The inheritance process is explained in more detail at Inherited Colour Vision Deficiency

-8% of the male population and 4.5% of the population of the UK as a whole are colour blind and there are estimated to be over 250 million colour blind people worldwide.
+8% of the male population and 4.5% of the population of the UK as a whole have a form of red/green colour blindness.
+There are estimated to be over 300 million colour blind people worldwide.
 The vast majority of people with a colour vision deficiency have inherited their condition from their mother, who is normally a ‘carrier’ but not colour blind herself.
-Some people also acquire the condition as a result of long-standing diseases such as diabetes, multiple sclerosis, some liver diseases and almost all eye diseases.
-To read more about acquired conditions click here.
+Some people also acquire the condition as a result of long-standing illness such as diabetes, multiple sclerosis, some liver diseases and many eye diseases.
+Read more about acquired conditions.

 The effects of colour vision deficiency can be mild, moderate or severe depending upon the defect.
 If you have inherited colour blindness your condition will stay the same throughout your life – it won’t get any better or worse.